qgis/QGIS-UC-Website/content/attending.md

 project.
 In short, be nice to others, so that everyone feels safe and welcome.
 If there is someone behaving poorly, please do not hesitate to report them to the event staff members.

-## Sunday Warm-up & Early Registration

-We also invite you to a warm-up event on Sunday evening, where you can meet other participants and the organisers, and have a wine, beer or non-alcoholic drink (at your own expense).
-The whole place will be reserved for us and some snacks will be provided by the conference.
-We will have a registration desk there as well, in case you would like to avoid queuing for registration on Monday morning.

 ## Getting there

 ### By plane